laurentganne/tosca-samples/visualization/topologies/xrv/README.md

 To use this Application template, you need first to add it in Alien4Cloud catalog.

-First, login in Alien4Cloud as a user who ans admin role or architect role.
+First, login in Alien4Cloud as a user who has the admin role or architect role.
 Once done, select Menu `Catalog` > `Manage Archives`, this page appears:

 ![Catalog](images/1catalog.png)